-8. Potted Date Palm
+8. Potted Palm Tree

 A miniaturized tree in itself, the Dwarf palm is a delight to have in your home.
 Plant it small and see it attain big size with glorious evergreen foliage.
 It’s a tough plant which can withstand the harshest of summers or winters.
 Palm leaves absorb xylene and remove formaldehyde and VOCs.

 A palm plant can be kept indoors in corners alongside sofas.
 Plant it in a bigger pot if possible and allow it to spread more.